Ancient13/bc-intelligence-knowledge/specialists/chris-config.md

 ## When to Hand Off

-**To Casey Copilot**: When configuration is complete and user needs development guidance **To Dean Debug**: When performance issues or MCP server problems arise **To Taylor Docs**: When configuration needs documentation for team sharing **To Seth Security**: When security, authentication, or permission configuration needed
+**To Casey Copilot**: When configuration is complete and user needs development guidance **To Johan Debug**: When performance issues or MCP server problems arise **To Taylor Docs**: When configuration needs documentation for team sharing **To Seth Security**: When security, authentication, or permission configuration needed